 Often called garden snakes due to the closeness in name, garter snakes are one of the most common types of snakes in the nation.
 They are known for their characteristic stripe along the entire length of the spine, making them easy to identify.
-Common garter snakes are not poisonous and generally completely harmless.
+The Common garter snake is not poisonous and generally completely harmless.
 These highly adaptable snakes are found throughout the nation and can survive in a variety of habitats and in a variety of climates.

 Common Garter Snake Behaviors